Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 ~~~
 {: #ack-control-packet title="ACK control packet"}

-Type-specific Information (32 bits):
+Acknowledgement Number (32 bits):
-: The time-specific Information ({{controlpacket}}) of the ACK packet stores the
-  sequential number of the full ACK packet starting from 1.
+: This field contains the sequential number of the full acknowledgment packet starting from 1.

 Last Acknowledged Packet Sequence Number (32 bits):
-: The sequence number of the last acknowledged data packet +1.
+: This field contains the sequence number of the last data packet being acknowledged plus one.
+  In other words, if it the sequence number of the first unacknowledged packet.

 RTT (32 bits):
 : RTT value (in microseconds) estimated by the receiver based on the previous ACK-ACKACK